-A leave of absence may be granted in emergency situations and for military service obligations.
-A student must request a leave of absence in writing prior to the date of leave.
+A leave of absence may be granted for medical emergencies and for military service obligations.
+A student should request a leave of absence in writing prior to the date of leave except in extenuating circumstances.
 The request must contain the dates of the leave, the reason for the leave, and be signed by the student.
-A maximum of one leave per twelve month time period may be requested.
 If approved, the request will be placed in the student's file.
+Please find the specific points of an emergency leave of absence:

-If a student fails to return from leave, they will be immediately terminated and the proper refund will be made.
-Students are responsible to arrange for make-up of class work missed as a result of the leave.
-Students receiving a leave of absence are no longer eligible for the Exemplary Attendance Award.
+- ❖ A maximum of two leaves per twelve month time period may be requested - Two leaves may not be consecutive - \ Maximum of one leave per quarter - Each leave will permit the student miss up to ten (10) consecutive school days - ❖ It will not count towards the 20% allowed absences, but will reduce the total contact hours accordingly for computation purposes - ❖ If a student fails to return from leave, they will be administratively withdrawn and the proper refund process will be followed - Students are responsible to arrange for make-up of class work missed as a result of the leave - Students receiving an emergency leave of absence are no longer eligible for the Exemplary Attendance Award